lennartb-/ArtSizeReader/README.md

 ArtSizeReader is a small commandline utility to check the size of covers in your digial music collection.
 This way you can quickly determine songs without covers or below a certain threshold (i.e. low resolution covers).

-Requires .NET Framework 4.0 or higher.
+Requires .NET 6 or higher.

-Art Size Reader uses tTagLib# (https://github.com/mono/taglib-sharp) for accessing the MP3 Tags and the Command Line Parser Library (https://github.com/commandlineparser/commandline).
+ArtSizeReader uses TagLib# (https://github.com/mono/taglib-sharp) for accessing the MP3 Tags and the Command Line Parser Library (https://github.com/commandlineparser/commandline).

 Available arguments: